 To achieve the End of Investment Outcomes PATH has specific and targeted intermediate outcomes (IO's).
-To strengthen PHA leadership and management in selected provinces PATH has three intermediate outcomes:
+To strengthen PHA leadership and management in selected (up to a total of 6) provinces PATH has three intermediate outcomes, in essence:

-- 1.1 PHA Boards and management capable of leading reforms and managing provincial health resources; - 1.2 More policy relevant information available to drive performance; and - 1.3 More women in management roles influencing policy, planning, and budgeting of health.
+- 1.1 PHA capacity: PHAs Boards and management capable of leading reforms and managing finances, health workers, partnerships, quality assurance and service providers; - 1.2 Accountability: More policy relevant information available and used by Government, PHAs, MPs, NGOs, health facilities and communities to monitor and drive performance and quality improvement; and - 1.3 Women in Leadership: More women in management roles influencing policy, planning, and budgeting of health services in selected provinces.

-To achieve the second End of Investment Outcome that relate to DFAT and GoPNG funded essential health programs, PATH has three intermediate outcomes:
+To achieve the second End of Investment Outcome that relate to DFAT-funded essential health programs, PATH has three intermediate outcomes: